soundcloud/lhm/README.md

 Lhm also works with dm-master-slave-adapter, it'll bind to the master before running the migrations.

+## Limitations

+Lhm requires a monotonically increasing numeric Primary Key on the table, due to how the Chunker works.

 ## Installation

 Install it via `gem install lhm` or add `gem "lhm"` to your Gemfile.